polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -   Password: **Demo@pass123**

-5. Locate **Connection Strings** below App settings in the Azure tenant portal, add a new **Connection String** with the following values:
+5. Locate **Connection Strings** below App settings in the Azure Stack User portal, add a new **Connection String** with the following values:

     -   Name: **ContosoFinance**